-Christmas at Vail
+Christmas Skiing In Vail

 Skiing Vail at Christmas is INCREDIBLE.
 It’s one of the biggest and most popular ski resorts in the world, so you know that they go ALL OUT for Christmas.
 The decorations at this Colorado ski resort are beautiful, the lights are twinkling, and there’s just an overall feeling of joy in the air.
 Skating at Gore Creek is a MUST DO, and you’ll want to spend plenty of time hanging around the Vail village area just soaking it ALL IN!
 While you’re in Vail at Christmas, don’t miss the chance to go dog sledding or take a sleigh ride.
 You can also buy tickets to the Nutcracker ballet that’s performed at the Ford Amphitheater to make your Vail Christmas ski trip extra special.

-Christmas in Aspen
+Christmas Strip Trip in Aspen

 If you’re looking for a truly magical Christmas ski experience, Aspen is the place to be.
 The town is adorable, the skiing is some of the best in the world, and there are Christmas activities and events happening nonstop.
 Check out the Aspen Christmas Eve torchlight parade and fireworks show and don’t forget about ice skating in the park.
 When you take a Christmas vacation to Aspen, you’re in for a truly magical experience.
 Aspen at Christmas is a perfect destination for families and adults alike with lots of fun activities during the day and an upscale nightlife (make sure to stick around for New Years Eve too!).

-Christmas at Snowbird
+Skiing for Christmas at Snowbird

 If you’re going to Utah for the skiing (of course you are), consider a Christmas ski trip to Snowbird.
 Unlike most of the resorts listed here, you won’t find a nice downtown to stroll, but rather a quiet village.
 What you will find at Snowbird at Christmas is a great apres ski scene, and quiet nights in the canyon.
 Of course, the skiing at Snowbird is HARD TO BEAT.
 Staying at Snowbird for Christmas will get you easy access to the resort (while everyone else makes the slow drive up the canyon with traffic and snow), so it’s a great place to stay.
 One of the Snowbird Christmas highlights is the annual skiing Santa day, typically a couple of days before Christmas where skiers dressed as Santa can ski for free (see resort for details).
 This makes the whole atmosphere extra festive and is an absolute blast for kids to see Santas skiing all over the mountain.

-Whistler for Christmas
+Skiing Whistler for Christmas

 A Christmas ski trip to Whistler will thrill the entire family.
 With one of the best ski town villages we’ve ever seen, complete with playgrounds, ice rink, and a HUGE variety of shopping, Whistler at Christmas is incredible.
 Located in British Columbia, Whistler is an easy drive from Vancouver (about 2 hours).
 The resort is MASSIVE, with two mountains connected by a gondola, and over 200 trails, with everything from beginner runs to some of the longest and steepest runs in the world.
 You’ll find everything you could want for skiers, and the Whistler Christmas decorations are simply beautiful.
 Plan to stay on your Christmas trip at Whistler Village so you can just walk everywhere you need to go and can easily get around and to the ski hill.

-Palisades Tahoe at Christmas
+Skiing Palisades Tahoe for Christmas